Khawaja-Muhammad-Haseeb/Document-Question-Answering-System/README.md

 - **Scoring Mechanism**: Ranks chunks based on keyword frequency
 - **Results**: Returns the top 3 highest-scoring chunks as expandable cards.
 - **Answer Extraction**: Selects the most relevant sentence from the top-ranked chunk

+## Example Usage
+**Sample Query**: "What is the main objective of the document?"
+**Output**:
+- Top 3 relevant chunks
+- Most relevant sentence highlighted

+## Limitations
+- Uses keyword matching (no semantic understanding)
+- May miss context for complex queries
+- Performance depends on text quality in PDF

+## Future Improvements
+- Semantic search using embeddings
+- Integration with LLMs (RAG)
+- Multi-document support
+- Highlighting matched keywords in UI

 ## Notes